Fact-Checking 'Contagion' — In Wake Of Coronavirus, The 2011 Movie Is Trending

 Finding infected people

-When an outbreak is suspected in the movie, the Centers for Disease Control and Prevention dispatches trained foot soldiers from the Epidemic Intelligence Service (EIS) to outbreak areas to try to identify people with this new infectious disease and sets in motion disease control protocols to stem the outbreak.
+When an outbreak is suspected in the movie, the CDC dispatches trained foot soldiers from the Epidemic Intelligence Service to outbreak areas to try to identify people with this new infectious disease, and it sets in motion disease control protocols to stem the outbreak.
 EIS is a real organization, and the movie's depiction of its staff earns praise for accuracy from the specialists we interviewed.
 The public health officials in the film identify potential cases and clusters of people with similar symptoms, track where those people had traveled, trace people in contact with those infected individuals and isolate the sick and exposed.

-"This is very consistent with standard epidemiologic principles and practices," says Theresa Madaline, the health-care epidemiologist at the Montefiore Health System in New York City, who notes that there is "always a sense of urgency" in identifying and properly responding to any emerging pathogen.
+"This is very consistent with standard epidemiologic principles and practices," says Theresa Madaline, the health care epidemiologist at the Montefiore Health System in New York City, who notes that there is "always a sense of urgency" in identifying and properly responding to any emerging pathogen.

 "What is accurate is the professionalism and devotion of staff in the EIS at CDC," says William Hanage, associate professor of epidemiology at the Harvard T.H.
 Chan School of Public Health.
 "These people are tireless, and I'm truly honored that several of my former students went on to serve in EIS.
 It's also not an especially glamorous job, for all its importance, and Kate Winslet's portrayal captures that."
-(Winslet's epidemiologist character, who works for EIS, becomes ill in the field early in the outbreak and is treated at a mass infirmary where the number of patients have overwhelmed the resources.)
+(Winslet's epidemiologist character, who works for EIS, becomes ill in the field early in the outbreak and is treated at a mass infirmary where the number of patients has overwhelmed resources.)

 How does a new virus spread?

-"Fomite" is not an often-heard vocabulary word but it's spoken in the movie — and it's a critical term in the lingo of epidemiologists as they assess an outbreak's potential to spread.
+"Fomite" is not an often-heard vocabulary word, but it's spoken in the movie — and it's a critical term in the lingo of epidemiologists as they assess an outbreak's potential to spread.

-The term refers to an object that, if touched by an infected person, can harbor the pathogens they're carrying and pass them on to a new individual.
+The term refers to an object that, if touched by an infected person, can harbor the pathogens that the person is carrying and pass them on to a new individual.
 The movie does a good job explaining what a fomite is, says Wortmann.

-"I think the movie highlighted various 'touch points' which can serve as fomites," he says — for example, a touch screen for orders in a restaurant—touched by Paltrow's server after handling Paltrow's credit card, and an elementary school door touched by Paltrow's son.
+"I think the movie highlighted various 'touch points' which can serve as fomites," he says — for example, a touch screen for orders in a restaurant, which was touched by Paltrow's server after handling Paltrow's credit card, and an elementary school door touched by Paltrow's son.

 "All those surfaces harbored viruses, which can then be passed to whomever else touches that surface," says Wortmann, "which highlights the need to wash one's hands."

 But the speed of transmission and some of the pathways shown were not fully accurate, notes epidemiologist Madaline.
-For example, the film hints that on the day Paltrow contracted the virus, she visits a casino, blows on dice and touches a bowl of nuts, which become "fomites" that spread the virus to others.
+For example, the film hints that on the day Paltrow contracts the virus, she visits a casino, blows on dice and touches a bowl of nuts, which become "fomites" that spread the virus to others.

 Our experts say Paltrow wouldn't necessarily be able to transmit the virus that quickly after becoming infected.
 "It would take some period of time — at least days — for her to shed the virus from her respiratory tract or saliva," says Madaline.